-- o.
-In terms of Section 115AB of the ITA, if the total income of an assessee, being an overseas financial organization (Offshore Fund) includes income received in respect of units purchased in foreign currency or income by way of long-term capital gains arising on transfer of units purchased in foreign currency, tax will be charged @ 10% (plus applicable surcharge and cess). - p.
-In terms of Section 115AD of the ITA, if the total income of a Foreign Institutional Investor or a specified fund includes any income received in respect of securities (other than units referred to in Section 115AB as defined under the Securities Contracts (Regulations) Act, 1956 (including dividend received in respect of securities), tax shall be charged- - i. @ 20% (plus applicable surcharge and cess) in case of a foreign institutional investor; and - ii. @10% (plus applicable surcharge and cess) in case of a specified fund and tax is deductible at the time of credit to the account of the payee or payment whichever is earlier in terms of section 196D of the ITA.
+- m.
+In terms of Section 115AB of the ITA, if the total income of an assessee, being an overseas financial organization (Offshore Fund) includes income by way of long-term capital gains arising on transfer of units purchased in foreign currency, tax will be charged @ 10% (plus applicable surcharge and cess) for any transfer which takes place before 23 July 2024 and at a rate of 12.5% plus applicable surcharge and cess for any transfer which takes place on or after 23 July 2024. - n.
+In terms of Section 115AD of the ITA, if the total income of a Foreign Institutional Investor or a specified fund includes any income received in respect of securities [other than units referred to in Section 115AB as defined under the Securities Contracts (Regulations) Act, 1956 (including dividend received in respect of securities)], tax shall be charged - i. @ 20% (plus applicable surcharge and cess) in case of a foreign institutional investor; and - ii. @10% (plus applicable surcharge and cess) in case of a specified fund and tax is deductible at the time of credit to the account of the payee or payment whichever is earlier in terms of section 196D of the ITA.

 The income by way of short-term capital gains (other than capital gains taxable u/s.
-111A chargeable @ 15%) is taxable @ 30% (plus applicable surcharge and cess) and income chargeable by way of long-term capital gains is taxable @ 10% (plus applicable surcharge and cess).
+111A chargeable @ 15% for any transfer which takes place before 23 July 2024 and @ 20% for any transfer which takes place on or after 23 July 2024) is taxable @ 30% (plus applicable surcharge and cess) and income chargeable by way of long-term capital gains is taxable @ 10% (plus applicable surcharge and cess) for any transfer which takes place before 23 July 2024 and @ 12.5% for any transfer which takes place on or after 23 July 2024.

-Further, in terms of the proviso to section 115AD of the ITA, any income arising from the transfer of a long-term capital asset being an equity share in a company or a unit of an equity-oriented fund or a unit of a business trust shall be taxed at the rate of 10% (plus applicable surcharge and cess) if the total long-term capital gains in a year exceeds one lakh rupees.
+Further, in terms of the proviso to clause (iii) of section 115AD of the ITA, where conditions of section 112A are met, any income arising from the transfer of a long-term capital asset being an equity share in a company or a unit of an equity-oriented fund or a unit of a business trust shall be taxed at the rate of 10% (plus applicable surcharge and cess) if the total long-term capital gains in a year exceeds one lakh twenty-five thousand rupees for any transfer which takes place before 23 July 2024 and @ 12.5% for any transfer which takes place on or after 23 July 2024.